YIshihara11201/iOSTips/Flood Fill/FloodFill.md

 # Flood Fill implementation

-This is an example of Flood Fill implementation for the following problem.\
+This is an example of Flood Fill implementation for the following problem.

+Problem:
--> Starting from cell [sr, sc], fill in 4-directionally adjacent cells with the color specified as an argument.
+&nbsp;&nbsp; Starting from cell (sr, sc), fill in 4-directionally adjacent cells with the color specified as an argument.

 ```swift